csmpls/mgmm/tarots.md

 NINE OF WANDS
 Great strength.
 Power.
 Health.
 Recovery from sickness.
 Tremendous and steady force that cannot beshaken.
-Herculean strngth, yet sometimes scientifically applied.
+Herculean strength, yet sometimes scientifically applied.
 Great success, but with strife and energy.
 Victory preceeded by apprehension and fear.
 Health good, and recovery, yet doubt.
 Generous, questioning and curious, fond of external appearance, intractable, obstinate.
 Loss of friendship.
 An acute problem.
 Love overcomes difficulties.